ramantehlan/Mateix/README.md

 ##### Mateix

+`Mateix` is the main program which will get the job done, it will communicate with the other systems, and synchronize files.

 Command <br> (Prefix: `mateix`) | Working |
 --------|---------|
 init | To set up a folder for sync
---help | Print all the commands
+-w /path/to/watchFolder | To sync the changes in the folder --help | Print all the commands uninstall | To uninstall the mateix from the system

 > **Note:** In any case, you must not rename your mateix watched folder.
 Since, it's location is added to /etc/.mateix/syncList, on rename it will not watch that folder.